Keplyx/Source-Map-Renamer/README.md

 ##How to run

-- linux users, run Start.sh
+- Linux users, run Start.sh
 - Windows users, run Start.bat

 **This software needs JAVA to run**, if you don't have it, [you can download it here](https://www.java.com/download)